What the Home Energy Scotland Grant and Loan covers and how to apply

 The amount of grant and loan funding you can apply for depends on what improvements you want to make.

 We’ve answered some of the more common questions below, and there are links to important information that you should read before applying.
+You can also use our handy funding calculator to help you find out how much you could get.

 Grant funding now available

 You can now apply for grant funding without taking out a loan.
 A rural uplift is also available to provide extra support to rural and island homes which can face increased costs to install home improvements.
 The rural uplift is available to households in Remote Rural and Island areas, as well as off-gas Accessible Rural areas, as defined by the Urban Rural Classification.
-Our advisors will be able to tell you whether your property is eligible for this uplift and our application form will assess this based on your postcode.
+Our advisors can tell you whether your property is eligible for this uplift and our application form will assess this based on your postcode.

 Grant funding for energy efficiency improvements is up to 75% of the combined cost of the improvements, up to the maximum grant amount of £7,500, or £9,000 for households which qualify for the rural uplift.